 The Kennecott Utah Copper Smelter has been granted a Ground Water Discharge Permit (Permit No. UGW350008) by the State of Utah.
 This permit details the construction, operation and monitoring requirements for the facilities at the Smelter that have the potential of releasing fluids to the ground water.
-The permit specifies that Best Available Technology (BAT) be used in the construction of all facilities and that facilities be operated according to Best Management Practices (BMP).
+The permit specifies that Best Available Technology (BAT) be used in the construction of all facilities and that facilities are operated according to Best Management Practices (BMP).

-The permit lists nineteen individual facilities that have BAT criteria associated with them.
-This document addresses the facilities that require a BMP Plan.
+The permit lists nineteen individual facilities that have BAT criteria associated with them and nine facilities under permit-by-rule (Figure 2).
+This document addresses the facilities that require a BMP.
 These facilities are the Acid Plant, Hydrometallurgical Plant, the Anode Casting Process, the matte storage pad and sump, the decontamination pad and several material storage pads.
-The BMP describes operations and maintenance practices that will be utilized for spill prevention, spill cleanup, materials handling, housekeeping practices and reporting of spill events.
+The BMP describes operations and maintenance practices that will be utilized for spill prevention, spill cleanup, materials handling, housekeeping practices and reporting of spill events (Figure 2).